protostork/sitePingDiff/README.md

 Configure by editing the config_default.yml file (in yaml format https://yaml.org/start.html) with the pages you would like to regularly scrape (you can also rename and modify this file to config.yml to contain your personal configuration).

-For email alerts, need to set emailAccount, emailPassword and emailRecipient in the config: section of the file.
-Do NOT use your standard Gmail password here - you can create app-specific Gmail passwords, which is much safe: https://myaccount.google.com/apppasswords
+For email alerts, need to set emailAccount, emailPassword and emailRecipient in the "config:" section of the file.
+Do NOT use your standard Gmail password here - you can create app-specific Gmail passwords, which is much safer: https://myaccount.google.com/apppasswords

 To add a page to crawl, find the "pages:" section in the yml file, and add or uncomment the required below options (make sure you include appropriate spaces or tabs):